ArtifexSoftware/aptest/README.rst

 -v <venv>
 .........
-    Changes how we rerun ourselves in a venv when required.
+    Changes how we re-run ourselves in a venv when required.

-    0 - Never rerun inside a venv.
+    0 - Never re-run inside a venv.

         For example one could use this if already in a venv.